C5H8NNaO4/l0g/readme.md

 ><span style="color:rgb(0,128,0)">2020-09-04T20:22:56.781Z</span> <span style="color:rgb(0,128,0)">info</span>: Hello World!
 Numbers: <span style="color:rgb(0,255,255)">1234</span> Strings: <span style="color:rgb(0,255,0)">foo</span> Objects: [object Object]

 As you might have noticed, the object passed to the tag function get's logged as "[object Object]".
-That's because the `ColorFormatter` can be used in the Browser as well and there is no `util.inspect` available.
+That's because the `ColorFormatter` intends to be used in the Browser as well and there is no `util.inspect` available.

 There are multiple ways to solve this.
 The easiest is probably to add `util.inspect` to the `formatMap` of the `ColorFormatter` which will be used by its *Tagged Template* function.